vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 In all the above cases, Kubelet applies Container resource limit decreases before applying limit increases.

+#### Kubelet Restart Fault Tolerance

+If Kubelet were to restart amidst handling Pod resize, then upon start up, all existing (and new Pods, if any) are handled by Kubelet as new Pod additions.
+If a Pod resize was being handled at time of restart, or other Pod resize requests arrive during the time Kubelet is offline, then the Pods needing resize (i.e Spec.Containers[i].Resources and Spec.Containers[i].ResourcesAllocated differ) are ordered by the Pod's ResourceVersion to ensure first-come-first-serve.

 #### Notes

 * If CPU Manager policy for a Node is set to 'static', then only integral values of CPU resize are allowed.
-* To avoid races and possible gamification, all components will use max(ResourceRequirements, ResourcesAllocated) when computing resources used by a Pod.
+* To avoid races and possible gamification, all components will use max(Spec.Containers[i].Resources, Status.ContainerStatuses[i].Resources) when computing resources used by a Pod.
 * If additional resize requests arrive when a Pod is being resized, those requests are handled after completion of the resize that is in progress.
 And resize is driven towards the latest desired state.